renovatebot/docker-composer/README.md

 # docker-composer

 This repository is the source for the Docker Hub image `renovate/composer`.
 Commits to `main` branch are automatically built and published.

+## Deprecation notice

+This repo will be archived soon when official renovate app is using [`v25.65.0`](https://github.com/renovatebot/renovate/releases/tag/25.65.0).